Paradiso Art and Culture Quotes

 The beauty of the garden holding the Celestial Rose in the Empyrean is described as a painting.
 In this case, one can assume the artisan is God.
 What is so amazing about this scene is that the rich and colorful garden Dante sees here – full of "reddish-gold" light, "wonderful spring flowers" and "living sparks…settl[ing] on flowers" – shows but a fraction of its true beauty.
 Dante must improve his vision to see it in all its true glory.
 Interestingly, this art has an organic component (the "living sparks," indicative of shining souls); it is not merely an inanimate crafted object.
 The difference, then, between God and a traditional artist is that he can infuse his art with life.

-with His own blood, had taken as His bride.
+So, in the shape of that white Rose, the holy legion was shown to me – the host that Christ, with His own blood, had taken as His bride.
 (Par.
 XXXI, 1-3)

 As Dante hints here, the Celestial Rose – where all the blessed souls sit – is well-organized.
 It shows that this is not a random object thrown into being by nature, but a carefully designed object.
 The Rose, in its order and symmetry, is a work of art.